algosal/Sabha-Abbasi/README.md

 ## Overall Condition (Scale 1 to 10)

 Estimated between **3 to 6** — indicating a fragile but manageable state.
-Sabha may experience fatigue, anxiety, migraine pain, breathing difficulty, and emotional struggles from depression.
+Sabha may experience fatigue, anxiety, migraine pain, breathing difficulty, chronic pain or inflammation, and emotional struggles from depression.

 ---